kjaisingh/Measuring-Seizure-Spread/README.md

 ### get_seizure_data.py
 * Script to get seizure data from a particular iEEG dataset and save it as a pickle.
-* Sample execution: python -c 'import get_seizure_data; get_seizure_data. get_seizure_data("karanjaisingh", "<password>", "HUP138_phaseII", 415839606029, 416311906098, "/Users/jaisi8631/Desktop/Davis Lab/datasets/hup138.pickle")'
+* Sample execution: python -c 'import get_seizure_data; get_seizure_data. get_seizure_data("karanjaisingh", "INSERT_PASSWORD_HERE", "HUP138_phaseII", 415839606029, 416311906098, "/Users/jaisi8631/Desktop/Davis Lab/datasets/hup138.pickle")'

 ### create_model.py
-* Process training data for model and train LSTM model.
+* Process training data to create dataset which can be used to train models.
+* Trains and tests a baseline LSTM model.
-* Currently utilizes a baseline model.
+* Trains and tests a baseline CNN model.